sandmman/swift-enterprise-demo/README.md

 ## Deploying the application to Bluemix
 ### Using the Deploy to Bluemix button
 Clicking on the button below deploys this application to Bluemix.
-The `manifest.yml` file [included in the repo] is parsed to obtain the name of the application and configuration details.
+The `manifest.yml` file [included in the repo] is parsed to obtain the name of the application, configuration details, and the list of services that should be provisioned.
 For further details on the structure of the `manifest.yml` file, see the [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#minimal-manifest).

 [![Deploy to Bluemix](https://hub.jazz.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Swift/swift-enterprise-demo.git)

 Once deployment to Bluemix is completed, you can access the route assigned to your application using the web browser of your choice.
-You should then see the welcome page for the SwiftEnterpriseDemo app!
+You should then see the welcome page for the SwiftEnterpriseDemo app.

 Note that the [IBM Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of this app to Bluemix.
 This IBM Bluemix Runtime for Swift is currently installed in the following Bluemix regions: US South, United Kingdom, and Sydney.